dev9com/maven-site-docs-example/README.md

 ``mvn clean verify site
 ``

 If you only run mvn clean site, you will generate most of the reports, but not the code coverage data.
-Code coverage requires the test suite to run.
+Code coverage requires the test suite to run (part of verify).

 ## Requirements
 - [Maven 3.1.0](http://maven.apache.org/)